 Dr. Z: There were no trees on the property except for at the property lines.
 And from the back of 244, which was 65 Main Street, we could see the river and tug boats going up and down with barges going to Hartford and from Hartford.

-EC: Did you see steamship?
+EC: Did you see steamships?
 Do you remember any of the names?

 Dr. Z: Yeah.
 I have pictures of the tug boats.